-From last summer’s archives…We sat at the coffee table and looked out at the view.
+From the summer archives…We sat at the coffee table and looked out at the view.
 The brilliant teal blue water and the colorful beach umbrellas.
 Yes, we really had made it to the beach.
 And on this afternoon, Nana showed us how to capture the brilliant colors in pastels.

 Start by gathering your colors.
 Teals and blues for the ocean, browns and tans for the sand.
 Also a light blue for the sky.
 Have your baby wipes handy.
 (We used some newspapers to cover the table since this wasn’t our own home).

 Using a dark blue, draw your ocean line.
 The water looks darker and is deeper the further away from shore you go.
 So make this first line nice and dark.
 We decided later that we should have moved the line up a bit more to give more room for the umbrellas and happenings on the beach.

 This photo shows four more completed steps.
 (The photographer was called away to answer the phone and didn’t get pictures of the next steps)

 - After your first dark line, finish your ocean with your beautiful teals.

 - Make the shore a bit of a curve, anyway you’d like.
 Fist in your colors a bit but not much.
 Remember to keep that dark line visible.
 (To ‘fist in’ make a fist with your hand and use the soft part of your hand near your pinkie to blend.
 Here’s a photo of that action from the last pastel lesson, Twilight.
 Fisting blends the colors and softens lines).

 - Next use your browns and sand colors to fill in your beach.
 Turn your pastel stick on its side and lightly fill in the sand.
 Fist it in a bit, blending the colors.
 There’s not much variation on the color of sand but you want it to look natural.

 - And, finally, use your lightest blue to color your sky.
 Lightly, with your pastel stick on its side.